pzmosquito/mr-router5/package/README.md

   - `obsPreviousRoute` the observable "from" route object.
   - `router` the reference of user created router instance.
   - `routes` the reference of user created routes definition.
-  - `getRoute` the utility method to get routes definition object with given route name.
+  - `getRouteDef` the utility method to get routes definition object with given route name.
 - `RouteComponent` the component to render view component for a route.
 - `dataloaderMiddleware` the middleware for data loading lifecycle methods.